 Join AARP

 Dental cavities are permanently damaged areas that often develop into holes in the enamel, or hard outer surface, of your teeth.
 Cavities are also known as tooth decay or caries.
-Anyone with teeth can get a cavity, but they are most common in small children and young adults.
-There are three types of cavity:
+Anyone with teeth can get a cavity.
+They are most common in small children, teenagers, and older adults.

 When a cavity gets larger, you may experience: